 Education means nothing

 Show me one large company that would have made a 16-year-old kid named Richard Branson CEO of their business.
 Richard Branson did not finish high school.
 In fact, without a high school diploma, he would not have even been invited for an interview at any large organization.
 It is not just Richard Branson either.
 Jay-Z also dropped out of high school.
-Francois Pinault the founder of Kering the group that owns Gucci and among other brands was another high school dropout.
+Francois Pinault the founder of Kering – the group that owns Gucci among other brands, left school at the age of 11!

 When you extend this to people without college degrees the list is even bigger.
 Ralph Lauren, Bill Gates, Steve Jobs, Mark Zuckerberg, Coco Chanel, James Cameron, Larry Ellison none of them have a college certificate.
 Ironically, many of those same people would not make it on to their own companies graduate trainee scheme as they would have been considered underqualified at the same point in their career.
-Academic certificates are not an indicator of capability or potential – this has been proven countless times.
+Always remember that academic certificates are not an indicator of capability or potential – this has been proven countless times.

 Do you know the one thing all high performers have?
-A motivation to work hard and achieve big scary goals and when they achieve them, set new goals.
+A drive to work hard and achieve big scary goals and when they achieve them, set new goals.
 They are not satisfied with their achievements.
 When you interview candidates, you should talk about what they want to achieve in their life, not the next 3-5 years as is typical in an interview.
 Talking to a 22-year-old that tells you that they want to change the world and leave a lasting legacy gives you a much better insight than someone telling you they want to get promoted in 3 years’ time.
 But the test comes when discussing drive – they may want to change the world but what are they doing about it?
 Everyone claims to be ambitious, very few demonstrate the drive to fulfil those ambitions.

 In fact, one of my favourite interview questions when assessing for potential is to ask someone what they would do with their life if I gave them $1billion.
 98% of people will buy a big house, go on holidays, buy expensive cars and clothes etc. That is not the mentality of a potential superstar.
 But the other 2% will clearly stand out.
 In my experience, I have seen two main responses.
 The first says that they will take care of their family and then dedicate their life to setting up charitable foundations and helping as many people as possible.
 The second will tell you they will start a business and try and turn it in to $2billion.
 Think about the answer in terms of Elon Musk or Jeff Bezos – drive is something that cant be turned off.
 They both built businesses that earned them more money than they could ever spend.
 So, what did they do?
 They decided to start space companies instead of sitting around on the beach.
 They arent working to pay the bills, they are driven to achieve big things even when they have no reason to be.